OfficeDev/Word-Add-in-Angular2-StyleChecker/README.md

 ---
 # Word Style Checking Add-in Built on Angular 2.0

+> **Important Note 1**: This repo is being archived because we do not have the staff to update it or to support Angular.
+It can still be used for the educational purposes described below.

-> **Important Note**: This sample uses the latest lite-server (version 2.6.1) to host the add-in.
+> **Important Note 2**: This sample has several security alerts.
+These vulnerabilities do not pose a problem for running and modifying this sample on your development computer, but do not use the vulnerable libraries in a production add-in.
+For example, it uses the latest lite-server (version 2.6.1) to host the add-in.
 This server package has a dependency on a version of the xmlhttprequest-ssl package that has a security vulnerability.
-This vulnerability does not pose a problem for running and modifying this sample on your development computer, but do not use lite-server 2.6.1 for a production add-in.

 Learn how to create an add-in that uses the `LocationRelation` and `compareLocationWith` APIs of the Word JavaScript APIs to perform a search and replace that skips some ranges based on their location relative to other ranges.
 The add-in is built on the Angular 2.0 framework, and it also shows how to use the design samples from [Office Add-in UX Design Patterns Code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code).